Crisis Negotiators: Development

 Crisis Negotiators is a remake of the 1998 American action thriller film The Negotiator.
 Director Herman Yau had initially rejected the offer to helm the remake, before agreeing to direct the adaptation on his second invitation.
 The film rights were acquired for US$100,000.
 The film entered pre-production in April 2023, with Yau confirmed as the director (and later also taking on screenwriting duties), and Sean Lau, Francis Ng, and Michael Miu cast in the lead roles.
-Yau wrote the screenplay closely following the original film, and emphasized the project as a remake in the marketing, describing his motive as making good use of the licensing fee.
+Yau wrote the screenplay closely following the original film, and branded the project as a remake in the marketing, describing his motive as making good use of the licensing fee.
 However, he also made amendments to the setting to suit the real-life situation in Hong Kong.
 In the original film, Samuel L. Jackson's character demanded a negotiator from another state to handle the case, but Yau set Francis Ng's character as a retired police officer instead, since Hong Kong is too small and using mainland's Public security bureau would require extensive content censorship.
 Yau set the story prior to the 1997 Hong Kong handover, as the film's plot involved police scandals.
 He described this decision as a way to avoid political controversies and better accommodate Chinese censorship requirements.
 He also rewrote the opening scene with inspirations from the Kwok Ah-nui incident, in order to enhance the film's relevance to social issues in Hong Kong.
 An official trailer was released on 13 May 2023, with Andy Lau announced as the film's producer.